Chariots of Fire: Plot

-After years training and racing, the two athletes are accepted to represent Great Britain in the 1924 Olympics in Paris.
+After years of training and racing, the two athletes are accepted to represent Great Britain in the 1924 Olympics in Paris.
 Also accepted are Abrahams's Cambridge friends, Andrew Lindsay, Aubrey Montague, and Henry Stallard.
-While boarding the boat to France for the Olympics, Liddell discovers the heats for his 100-metre race will be on a Sunday.
+While boarding the boat to France for the Olympics, Liddell learns the 100-metre heats will be on a Sunday.
 Despite intense pressure from the Prince of Wales and the British Olympic Committee, he refuses to run the race on the Lord's Day.
 A solution is found thanks to Liddell's teammate Lindsay, who, having already won a silver medal in the 400 metres hurdles, offers his place in the 400-metre race on the following Thursday to Liddell.
 Liddell's religious convictions in the face of national athletic pride make headlines around the world; he delivers a sermon at the Paris Church of Scotland that Sunday.

 Abrahams is badly beaten by the heavily favoured United States runners in the 200-metre race.
 He knows his last chance for a medal will be the 100 metres.
 He competes in the race and wins.
 His coach Mussabini, who was barred from the stadium, is overcome that the years' dedication and training have paid off.
 Now Abrahams can get on with his life and reunite with his girlfriend Sybil, whom he has neglected for the sake of running.
 Liddell defeats the American favourites in the 400-metre race and wins the gold medal.
 The British team returns home triumphant.

-A textual epilogue reveals that Abrahams married Sybil and became the elder statesman of British athletics while Liddell went on to do missionary work and was mourned by all of Scotland following his death in Japanese-occupied China.
+A textual epilogue reveals that Abrahams married Sybil and became a leading figure in British athletics, while Liddell went on to do missionary work and was mourned by all of Scotland after his death in Japanese-occupied China.

 Cast

 Other actors in smaller roles include John Young as Eric and Jennie's father Reverend J.D.
-Liddell, Yvonne Gilan as their mother Mary, Benny Young as their older brother Rob, Yves Beneyton as French runner Géo André, Philip O'Brien as American coach George Collins, Patrick Doyle as Jimmie, and Ruby Wax as Bunty.
+Liddell, Yvonne Gilan as their mother Mary Liddell, Benny Young as their older brother Rob Liddell, Yves Beneyton as French runner Géo André, Philip O'Brien as American coach George Collins, Stephen Mallatratt as Tom Watson, Patrick Doyle as Jimmie and Ruby Wax as Bunty.
 Kenneth Branagh, who worked as a set gofer, appears as an extra in the Cambridge Society Day sequence.
 Stephen Fry has a likewise uncredited role as a Gilbert-and-Sullivan Club singer.